luis901101/fhir_questionnaire/README.md

     localizations: localizations, // To add support for extra localization
     isLoading: loading, // Wether is some ongoing operation before loading the UI
-    onSubmit: onSubmit, // Callback to get the QuestionnaireResponse )
+    onSubmit: onSubmit, // Callback to get the QuestionnaireResponse
+    controller: controller, // The QuestionnaireController to use for item view and response generation.
+)
 ```